+The current TAM system is closed and controlled by those who has direct stake in the outcomes.
 There is a clear conflict of interest.
 The BARC Board of Directors is comprised of the CEOs and MDs of Star India Pvt.
 Ltd, Viacom 18 Media Pvt.
 Ltd, Multiscreen Media Pvt.
-Ltd, Zee Entertainment, Eenadu TV, Procter & Gamble, Godrej Consumer Products and others.
-Further, BARC has a Technical Committee and Sub Committees each for TV and Digital which too are predominantly comprised of the likes of Star India Pvt.
-Ltd and its subsidiaries.
-It is difficult to imagine that the country's television measurement system is being controlled by select TV broadcasters, advertising agencies, pay TV channel aggregators and large FMCG companies -- all having direct stake in the outcomes and hence a strong motive to manipulate the ratings to their advantage.
-As mentioned, the fact that Star India which sits on the Board of Directors has its' channel, Star Plus, rated No. 1 in Hindi GEC for over a decade, does deserve attention.
+Ltd, Zee Entertainment, Procter & Gamble, Godrej Consumer Products and others.
+Further, BARC has a Technical Committee and Sub Committees each for TV and Digital which too are predominantly comprised of IBF members or their wholly owned subsidiaries.

-We strongly feel that the TAM system should be independently managed by a neutral entity that has no relationship whatsoever, direct or indirect, with TV Broadcasters, advertising agencies and advertisers as otherwise there will be strong motive to manipulate the ratings to their own advantage.
+We strongly feel that the TAM systems should be independently managed by a neutral entity that has no relationship whatsoever, direct or indirect, with TV Broadcasters, advertising agencies and advertisers as otherwise there will always be a strong motive to manipulate the ratings to their own advantages.